Asghar Farhadi

-Farhadi's films A Separation (2011) and The Salesman (2016) are both recipients of the Oscar for Best Foreign Language Film, making him one of the few directors worldwide who have won the category twice.
-He also received the Cannes Film Festival Award for Best Screenplay for his film The Salesman.
-In 2021, he received the Cannes Film Festival's Grand Prix for his film A Hero.
+Asghar Farhadi (اصغر فرهادی [æsˈɢæɾ ɛ fæɾhɑːˈdiː]; born 7 May 1972) is an Iranian film director and screenwriter.
+He is considered one of the most prominent filmmakers of Iranian cinema as well as world cinema in the 21st century.
+His films have gained recognition for their focus on the human condition, and portrayals of intimate and challenging stories of internal family conflicts.
 In 2012, he was included on the annual Time 100 list of the most influential people in the world.
-That same year he also received the Legion of Honour from France.
+That same year, he also received the Legion of Honour from France.

+Farhadi made his directorial film debut with the drama Dancing in the Dust (2003), followed by The Beautiful City (2004) and Fireworks Wednesday (2006).
+He gained acclaim for his film About Elly (2009) earning a Silver Bear for Best Director.
+He became one of the few directors worldwide to have won the Academy Award for Best International Feature Film twice, for the family drama A Separation (2011) and the moral drama The Salesman (2016), the latter of which also received the Cannes Film Festival Award for Best Screenplay.

+He also earned acclaim for his films The Past (2013), which was filmed in France, and Everybody Knows (2018), which was filmed in Spain.
+Farhadi returned to Iran with A Hero (2021), which earned him the Cannes Film Festival's Grand Prix.

-Early life
+Early life and education

-Farhadi was born in Homayoon Shahr, a city located in the Isfahan Province near the city of Isfahan.
-At the age of 15, in 1987, he joined the Isfahan branch office of the Iranian Youth Cinema Society, which had been established for 4 years earlier and he made several short films.
+Farhadi was born in Homayoon Shahr, a city located in the Isfahan province near the city of Isfahan.
+At the age of 15, in 1987, he joined the Isfahan branch office of the Iranian Youth Cinema Society, which had been established 4 years earlier and he made several short films.
 He is also a graduate of theatre, with a BA in dramatic arts and MA in stage direction from University of Tehran and Tarbiat Modares University, respectively.

 Career

-Early films
+2003–2009: Rise to prominence

-At the start of his career, Farhadi made numerous short 8 mm and 16 mm films in the Isfahan branch of the Iranian Young Cinema Society, before moving on to writing plays and screenplays for IRIB.
+At the start of his career, Farhadi made numerous short 8 mm and 16 mm films in the Isfahan branch of the Iranian Young Cinema Society before moving on to writing plays and screenplays for IRIB.
 He also directed such TV series as A Tale of a City and co-wrote the screenplay for Ebrahim Hatamikia's Low Heights.
-In 2003, Farhadi made his feature film debut with Dancing in the Dust.
-He followed with The Beautiful City, released in 2004.
-His third film, Fireworks Wednesday, won the Gold Hugo at the 2006 Chicago International Film Festival.
+In 2003, Farhadi made his feature film debut with Dancing in the Dust about a man having trouble raising money for his marriage dowry installements.
+Deborah Young of Variety praised Farhadi as an emerging filmmaker writing, "Dispensing with heavyhanded symbolism, Farhadi tells the tale engrossingly and with a lot of physicality through the two main actors".
+The film earned Farhadi a nomination at the 25th Moscow International Film Festival and three awards at the Asia-Pacific Film Festival including Best Director, Best Screenplay and Best Supporting Actor for Faramarz Gharibian.